xtensor-stack/xtensor/docs/source/developer/expression_tree.rst

 function class, these specializations can be skipped if the new function class (and its corresponding tag) is not compatible, and thus not supposed to be mixed, with the function classes provided by `xtensor`.

-The las thing required is to specialize the ``select_xfunction_expression`` metafunction, as it is shown below:
+The last requirement is to specialize the ``select_xfunction_expression`` metafunction, as it is shown below:

 .. code::